The Girl from Plainville

-The Girl from Plainville is an American true crime drama miniseries created by Liz Hannah and Patrick Macmanus.
+The Girl from Plainville is an American biographical crime drama television miniseries created by Liz Hannah and Patrick Macmanus.
 The series stars Elle Fanning, Chloë Sevigny, and Colton Ryan.
 It premiered on Hulu on March 29, 2022.
 A portion of the series showed at SXSW on March 12, 2022.
 The series is a dramatization of the events leading to the death of Conrad Roy and his girlfriend Michelle Carter's conviction for involuntary manslaughter.
-The series received mostly positive reviews, with praise going towards the performances of Fanning, Ryan and Sevigny.
+The series received mostly positive reviews, with praise towards the performances of Fanning, Ryan, and Sevigny.

 Premise

-The Girl from Plainville explores the events leading to the death of Conrad Roy and his girlfriend Michelle Carter's conviction for involuntary manslaughter.
+The Girl from Plainville explores the events in Massachusetts leading to the death of Conrad Roy by suicide in 2014 and his girlfriend Michelle Carter's conviction in 2017 for the involuntary manslaughter of him.

+The narrative follows a non-linear structure with two parallel storylines, one concerning Conrad and Michelle's relationship from their initial meeting in Florida in 2012 up until his death, and one concerning the events following his death.
+Conrad and Michelle's text messages to each other are frequently re-enacted as if they were having a live conversation.
+There are also a number of fantasy sequences, told from Michelle's point of view.